/ukroutes

 Routing Methodology

 The primary goal of this project is to determine the distance of points of interest to each postcode within Great Britain.
-Given there are over 1.7 million postcodes, instead of routing from each postcode to each point of interest, the processing is inverted, routing from points of interest to postcodes within a buffer.
+Given there are over 1.7 million postcodes, instead of routing from each postcode to each point of interest, the processing is inverted, routing from points of interest to all nodes in a graph, these nodes are then filtered to find postcodes.
 The following gives an overview of the sequential processing involved to achieve this.

 1. Process the OS Open Road Network